 What is Zen Meditation?

 Zen meditation is another method of meditation.
-Let’s check the meaning of Zen.
-The Japanese word “Zen” derived from the Chinese word Ch’ao a translation of the original word Dayana from India (Sanskrit).
+First, let’s check the meaning of Zen, the Japanese word “Zen” is derived from the Chinese word Ch’ao, a translation of the original word Dayana from India (Sanskrit).
 It is developed in china and meditation is related to the philosophy of Mahayana Buddhism.
-Many meditation methods are about the body and the mind, how it works etc., There are many branches of Buddhist philosophy.
+Many meditation methods are about the body and the mind, how it works etc.

 Theravada is the pure philosophy of Lord Buddha which was not changed by any authority which belongs to the teachings of Lord Buddha.
 Zen meditation is an ancient Buddhist meditation method derived from India.
 It is similar to mindfulness, in that it is about the presence of mind focusing on a specific object.
 But Zen meditation is not focusing on one object.
 It is very subtle.
 One should practice daily to reach the target level.